 Q: What does it mean to be a “member” of Seed Savers Exchange?

 A: Members are the backbone of Seed Savers Exchange.
-Members believe in and support fulfillment of our mission and operations through annual, 3-year, or lifetime memberships.
-Members receive four annual publications (the annual Yearbook and three editions ofThe Heritage Farm Companion (Spring, Summer and Harvest)), periodic e-mail newsletters and our annual catalog of commercially available seeds.
+Members believe in and support fulfillment of our mission and operations through annual or lifetime memberships.
+Members receive the annual Yearbook and three editions ofThe Heritage Farm Companion (Spring, Summer, Harvest, and Winter), monthly e-mail newsletters and our annual catalog of commercially available seeds.
 Members receive special shopping discounts for attending events at Seed Savers Exchange, including our Annual Conference & Campout, which is held each July at our facilities near Decorah, Iowa.
 Seed Savers Exchange currently has over 13,000 members.
 To become a member of Seed Savers Exchange, click here.